 Warts are very common, especially among children and teenagers.
 Various studies have shown that up to 33% of children and teenagers have warts.
 They are estimated to be much less common in other age groups, affecting only about 3 to 5% of adults.

 Warts are almost always harmless for people with a healthy immune system.
-The body often builds up an immune response to the wart viruses over time, and the warts then disappear without treatment.
-The amount of time this takes varies greatly, depending on the type of virus and wart, as well as on the person’s general state of health.
+The body’s immune system often manages to fight the viruses over time, and the warts then disappear on their own.
+The amount of time it takes for them to go away depends on the type of the virus and the kind of wart, as well as the person's general health.

 Studies involving school-age children and teenagers showed that about 50% of them no longer had any warts after one year.
 After two years, about 70% of them no longer had any warts.
 There is hardly any research on the natural course of warts in adults.

 It can be much more difficult for people who have a weakened immune system to get rid of warts.